 Paella, a seafood and rice dish native to the Valencia region of Spain, is a massively beloved entree that’s also notoriously tricky to make in a home kitchen.
 To create the signature golden crust that makes paella so iconic, you’ll need a pan with abundant surface area and the capacity for even and thorough heat-conducting.

 Carbon steel is uniquely suited to the heat distribution needed for paella, and carbon steel pans have been used for paella for generations.
 Made in Spain, the Garcima Pata Negra Paella Pan offers authenticity and prime construction for its purpose.
-The 18-inch pan can easily feed a small dinner party, and Garcima uses an especially heavy-duty version of carbon steel, which safeguards the paella against overheating.
+The 18-inch pan can easily feed a small dinner party, and Garcima's especially heavy-duty version of carbon steel safeguards the paella against overheating.
 If you have paella-making ambitions, then this particular pan is a very worthy (and not too spendy!) investment.

 De Buyer's carbon steel fry pan (view at Amazon) is a great tool to have in your kitchen that will provide years, if not decades, of cooking enjoyment.
 Those just beginning to experiment with carbon steel before making a bigger investment can't go wrong with Lodge's 12-inch skillet (view at Amazon).